wi-fi doesn't have a valid ip configuration

 7. Verify the IP Address Configuration

-Your machine and router, by default, use the DHCP (Dynamic Host Configuration Protocol) protocol to assign an IP address to your system automatically.
+Your machine and router, by default, use the DHCP (Dynamic Host Configuration Protocol) protocol to automatically assign an IP address to your system.

 If you previously configured a static IP address and something changes, the error “Wi-Fi does not have a valid IP configuration” may appear.